Mikecamdo/EmployeeRecognition/README.md

 #### A web application for employees to recognize and praise each other, improving employee morale in a virtual work environment.

-#### You can view the website [here](https://laudatio-production.up.railway.app/).
+#### You can view the web application [here](https://laudatio-production.up.railway.app/).

 # Project Background
-This web app was inspired by remote internship during Summer 2023.
+This web app was inspired by my remote internship during Summer 2023.
 A little peer encouragement goes a long way towards boosting company culture and team morale.
 A "Thank You" by the coffee machine or stopping by someone's desk to give praise can be encouraging, but how does a company support this in a remote work environment?
 I wanted to develop a digital application that allows a company's employees to recognize each other, with the aim of promoting peer engagement and cross-team connections.

 # Project Details
 This web app includes all the essential features, including: